barbercummings/Homework-10/README.md

 Scraping Mars data to MongoDB.
-Using Flask to push data to Mars APP.
+Using Flask to push data to Mars App.